BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 59 ---

-![This is a side-by-side display of the logos for the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA).
-The ESMA logo features its name in blue lowercase letters surrounded by a circle of blue stars.
-The EIOPA logo features its name in a stylized black font below a blue, translucent, cube-like graphic containing stars.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo of the European Banking Authority (EBA) with the title "THE RISK FACTORS GUIDELINES" above it.
-The blue logo features the white acronym "EBA" on a background of wavy lines and a small star.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

 181. Factors that may contribute to reducing risk include: The product:

-![This is the logo for the Joint Committee of the European Supervisory Authorities, featuring grey sans-serif text on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

   - only pays out against a pre-defined event, for example death, or on a specific date,